chrishoward/joint-seal-qld/README.md

-For project details see www.chrishoward.com.au/#projects
+For details about this project see projects at www.chrishoward.com.au